- The Brett Kavanaugh Supreme Court Confirmation Hearing

 But!
 Even though Judge Kavanaugh seemed to want to put the committee at ease about his views on presidential powers, and even though he repeatedly mentioned Nixon as solid precedent for a trial court subpoena for information from a president, on Day Three Senator Whitehouse pointed out that if Trump were to be confronted with a subpoena, it would be a grand jury subpoena, so did Kavanaugh specify every time he mentioned Nixon that it was a trial court subpoena to give himself a loophole for the future?
 “But senators, I never said that Nixon was a precedent for grand jury subpoenas!”

-Day Four was reserve for several panels of folks who gave their two cents and who could then be questioned by the senators.
+Day Four of the Supreme Court confirmation hearing was reserve for several panels of folks who gave their two cents and who could then be questioned by the senators.
 Half of them were pro-Kavanaugh, singing his praises, of course, but it was surprising to see a public defender among them.
 The other half were anti-Kavanaugh, including three teenagers: a girl who told the story of her harrowing experience during the school shooting in Parkland, Florida; a boy with a degenerative disease who talked about the health care he needed and would need in the future, and how cutting pre-existing conditions from the Affordable Care Act would affect his family and many others; and an asthmatic boy from Maine who gave some statistics showing that the air pollution in Maine is high and that the number of folks with asthma is, too, compared to the national average, and how air pollution doesn’t cause asthma, but it does trigger attacks.
 He was concerned that Judge Kavanaugh would rule in favor of the big polluters and for deregulation.
 A woman with cerebral palsy and Down Syndrome spoke about the right of people with mental disabilities to make decisions about their own bodies; a teacher from Kansas City described her high school, which has far more students than desks, so in many classrooms it was first come first serve for seating.
 Another woman — a white Methodist pastor who was pro-life and had waited with having sex until marriage — testified because her contraceptives weren’t covered by the health insurance company for religious reasons.
 Her situation got resolved; she was there to speak for all the women who don’t have a voice.

 It was the first Supreme Court confirmation hearing I’ve ever watched in its entirety.
 I didn’t follow the news about Kavanaugh too much while I studied the hearing, which took me two weeks.